-- Tour historic cities like Madrid and Toledo
+- Enjoy cultural walks through historic cities like Madrid and Toledo

-- Explore la Mancha on a road trip
+- Explore the arid plateau of La Mancha on a road trip

-- Take a wine tour of the Valdepeñas region
+- Discover the delicious and unique wine of the Valdepeñas region

-Day 1: Arrival in Madrid - Evening Tapas Tour
+Day 1: Arrive in Madrid, Evening Tapas Experience

+Welcome to Spain!
 Upon arrival at the nation's capital, you'll enjoy a private transfer to your hotel in the city center.
-Take some time to settle in before heading out to explore.
-You'll definitely want to see some of the highlights like the Puerta del Sol, one of the most historic and expansive plazas in the city.
-There's also Madrid's famous Fountain of Cibeles.
-Located in the city center it features a sculpture completed in 1782 and depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.
+Take some time to settle in before heading out to explore highlights like the Puerta del Sol, one of the city's most historic and expansive plazas.
+There's also Madrid's famous Fountain of Cibeles, with its 18th-century sculpture depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.

-In the evening, you'll really dig into Madrid's culture on a food tour.
-A local expert guide will lead you on a two-hour walking excursion that stops at some great tapas bars.
-On this tour, you'll visit Barrio Las Letras, which is known as the "literary quarter."
-This historic neighborhood in the city center was once home to Spanish lit legends like Cervantes and Quevedo.
-Besides visiting some historic sights around here, you'll also stop on Calle Huertas for a bite at one of the many tapas bars that line the street.
+In the evening, you'll really dig into Madrid's culture on a two-hour walking excursion that stops at some great tapas bars.
+On this walk, you'll visit Barrio Las Letras, known as the "literary quarter."
+This historic neighborhood in the city center was once home to Spanish literary legends like Cervantes and Quevedo.
+Besides visiting some historical sites around here, you'll also stop at Calle Huertas for a bite at one of the many tapas bars that line the street.

-Day 2: Pick up Rental Car - Drive to Toledo - City Tour
+Day 2: Pick up Rental Car & Drive to Toledo, City History Walk

-In the morning you'll pick up your rental car and embark on your grand road trip through Spain.
-The first stop on the map is the city of Toledo, located about an hour south of Madrid.
-Upon arrival, you'll check-in to your hotel, which features a breathtaking view of Toledo's city center.
-In the afternoon, you'll meet a local guide for a walking tour of this historic city, which enjoys a dramatic location atop a gorge overlooking the Río Tajo.
+In the morning, you'll pick up your rental car and embark on your road trip.
+The first stop is the city of Toledo, located about an hour south of Madrid.
+Upon arrival, you'll check into your hotel, which features a breathtaking view of Toledo's city center.
+In the afternoon, you'll meet a local guide for a walk through this historic city, which enjoys a dramatic location atop a gorge overlooking the Río Tajo.

 In the 16th century, Toledo was the capital of Spain.
-Back then it was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
+Back then, it was known as the "City of the Three Cultures," a place where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
 You can see remnants of this in the old Arab, Muslim, and Christian monuments that still stand.
-These include the 15th-century monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.
+These include the 15th-century San Juan de los Reyes Monastery, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

 Chat with a local specialist who can help organize your trip.

-Day 3: Drive From Toledo to Valdepeñas - Explore La Mancha
+Day 3: Drive to Valdepeñas, Explore La Mancha

 After touring the vineyards, you'll visit the actual winery and see firsthand the enormous terracotta fermentation containers where the grapes become wine.
 Each one holds an impressive 1,585 gallons (6,000 liters).
-After the tour, you'll be able to sample some wines.
-Popular varietals in La Mancha include Grenache and Tempranillo.
+Then, sample some wines, including popular La Mancha varietals like Grenache and Tempranillo.

-Then it will be time to eat.
+Now, it's time to eat.
 You'll be free to choose where to enjoy a traditional La Mancha lunch, and we suggest Villanueva de los Infantes.
-With its early 17th-century Plaza Mayor (central plaza) and various medieval hermitages and conventsThis throwback village is straight out of the mind of Cervantes.
-In fact, Villanueva de los Infantes is generally accepted to be the town referenced at the beginning of Don Quixote as the home of the title character.
+With its early 17th-century Plaza Mayor (central plaza) and various medieval hermitages and convent this throwback village is straight out of the mind of Cervantes.
+In fact, Villanueva de los Infantes is generally accepted to be the town referenced at the beginning of Don Quixote as the title character's home.

-Day 5: Drive to Madrid - Guided Tour
+Day 5: Return to Madrid, Guided City Walk

-In the morning you'll drive from La Mancha north to Madrid and check into your hotel.
+In the morning, you'll drive from La Mancha north to Madrid and check into your hotel.
 Spain has a long and storied history, and today the city adorns itself with that legacy in its architecture, public spaces, and culture.
-You'll discover this on a three-hour guided walking tour of the city.
-Along the way, your guide will reveal insight into how different time periods influenced Madrid's neighborhoods and buildings, as well as point out the most interesting sights.
+You'll discover this on a three-hour guided walk in the city.
+Along the way, your guide will reveal how different time periods influenced Madrid's neighborhoods and buildings and point out the most interesting sites.

-One area you'll visit that's awash in splendor is the Madrid de los Austrias.
-It was built in the 16th century during the reign of the Hapsburg Dynasty's first ruler, Charles I. Located in the city center, it's home to one of the grandest plazas in Spain, the Plaza Mayor, which was once the heart of Old Madrid.
+One area you'll visit is the Madrid de los Austrias.
+It was built in the 16th century during the reign of the Hapsburg Dynasty's first ruler, Charles I, and is home to one of the grandest plazas in Spain, the Plaza Mayor, which was once the heart of Old Madrid.

-Also here is the Royal Palace, which was the official home of the Spanish monarchs until 1931.
-You'll tour both the grounds and interior of this 3,418-room monument to opulence, entering the parade ground, the bedchambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.
+You'll also visit the Royal Palace, the official home of the Spanish monarchs until 1931.
+You'll explore both the grounds and interior of this 3,418-room monument, entering the parade ground, the chambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.

 It's time to say farewell.
-After a leisurely breakfast, you'll transfer you to the airport where you'll catch your flight home.
-This concludes your great Spanish adventure.
-Adios!
+After a leisurely breakfast, you'll transfer to the airport to catch your flight.
+This concludes your great Spanish adventure for now.
+Adiós!